mtulio/ansible-collection-okd-installer/docs/guides/OCI/oci-prerequisites.md

 The steps described on this document can be changed from the final version.

-The goal is to quickly setup the PoC environment installing all the dependencies and Oracle Cloud Infrastructure identities to use the CLI/SDK with Ansible.
+The goal is to quickly setup the PoC environment installing all the dependencies to deploy a cluster in Oracle Cloud Infrastructure - official Collection `oracle.oci`, setup identities to use the CLI/SDK, etc.

 ### Setup Ansible project

-> This steps should be made only when OCI provider is under development - not merged to `main` branch.
-Then the normal install flow should be used.
+> This steps should be made only when OCI provider is under development in the branch `feat-added-provider-oci`.

-- Setup your ansible workdir (optional, you can use the defaults)
+- Setup the ansible workdir (optional, you can use the defaults except the `collections_path`)

 ```bash
 cat <<EOF > ansible.cfg